mtingers/typenet/README.md

 # TODO and Known Issues

 ## TODO
 1. Add TLS/SSL support with authentication.
+For now, [stunnel](https://www.stunnel.org) is an option to avoid this security issue.
 2. Add server config file.
 3. Add server module import list.
 For example, class Foo() cannot be pickled across the network unless the servers import the same Foo on startup.
 4. Add systemd init scripts.